kmx-io/kmx-io.github.io/hosting/index.md

 ### 1.1 Hardware : dedicated servers

-We can configure dedicated servers for custom needs.
+We provide colocation on dedicated servers for every solution.
+We get better performances and less complexity on real hardware compared to virtual machines.

 ### 1.2 Operating system : OpenBSD

 The best operating system we found for a secure website is [OpenBSD](http://www.openbsd.org).
-It is simple, follows UNIX principles and is more secure than other operating systems.
+It is simple, follows UNIX principles and is more secure than other operating systems out of the box.

 OpenBSD provides OpenSSH, OpenNTPd, unbound, pf, and a very strong network stack.